fedir/fedir.github.com/_posts/2013-04-26-installing-chromelogger.md

     cd ..
     chmod -R a+rx includes/

-And now we will enable automatic prepending of ChromePHP library to every PHP script, which will be executed by PHP.
+And now we will enable automatic prepending of ChromePHP library to every PHP script, which will be executed by PHP :

     vim /opt/php5.3/php.ini
     auto_prepend_file = /opt/php5.3/lib/php/includes/ChromePhp.php

-It uses a little bit of ressources, so, if You would like to keep the performance, you could always make a conditional enable by a GET variable or a COOKIE value.
+It uses a little bit of ressources, so, if You would like to keep the performance, you could always make a condition by a GET variable or a COOKIE value.

 So now, in Your scripts You could use ChromePHP to send the debugging data without disturb others :